TecharyJames/New-AccountBreach/README.md

     2. Right click > Run with powershell
     3. Profit!

+# Feedback
     If you have any suggestions or feedback, or even any issues with this script please feel free to email me on jtarran@techary.com!